2023 Kūpuna Resource Guide

-200+ organizations that can help seniors learn, live and thrive in Hawai‘i.
+200-plus organizations that can help older adults learn, live and thrive in Hawai‘i.

 AARP, formerly the American Association of Retired Persons, is a nonprofit, nonpartisan membership organization dedicated to empowering adults 50 years and older and their ‘ohana.
 With nearly 150,000 members in the Islands, AARP Hawai‘i works tirelessly to meet the needs of kūpuna.
 From sharing practical resources to holding activities and events, AARP provides opportunities for seniors to choose how they live as they age.
 With their membership, seniors have access to community referrals, support and practical resources on caregiving, financial security, fighting fraud and much more.
 Each year, AARP Hawai‘i advocates at the state Legislature for government funds to ensure financial caregiving support and many other initiatives.

 The Hawai‘i Aging and Disability Resource Center is a one-stop organization that helps older adults, individuals with disabilities and family caregivers find long-term support and services.
 The state- and county-funded ADRC also has county offices and directories of services to assist people of all incomes and ages for free.
 ADRC staff can help determine if you are eligible for public benefits and programs.
 They may also assist you and your family in finding providers and will work with you to develop a plan for your future long-term care.

 Aloha United Way GET HELP/2-1-1